osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 ### Sample output

-As file changes happen, events will appear in the `file_changes` table.
+As file changes happen, events will appear in the `file_events` table.
 During a file change event, the md5, sha1, and sha256 for the file will be calculated if possible.
 A sample event looks like this: